Posted on Leave a comment

 Elevated blood ketone levels are the sign of ketosis, while certain subjective symptoms can also signal ketosis.
 Increased mental clarity, less brain fog, and diminished appetite are fairly common among people in ketosis.

 The ketogenic diet specifically has its own assortment of symptoms.
-Fortunately, the negative symptoms such as constipation, diarrhea, and bad breath are often temporary and tend to fade as your body becomes better at fat burning and naturally producing ketones.
+Fortunately, the negative symptoms such as constipation, diarrhea, and bad breath are often temporary and tend to fade as your body becomes better at fat-burning and naturally producing ketones.
 The positive symptoms of ketosis coincide with higher levels of ketones in the blood.
 This may occur after several weeks of adhering to the ketogenic diet or very shortly after ingesting exogenous ketones.

 Scientific Citation